-- (1) Community Care Residential Facilities.
+- (1) Small Family Daycare Homes are principally permitted uses wherever residential uses are allowed.
+Community Care Residential Facilities.
 Facilities with fewer than 7 persons are principally permitted uses in the Cedar Street Village District.
 Community Care Residential Facilities with 7 or more persons require approval of an AUP.
+No public hearing is required for the AUP for Large Family Daycare Homes.
 Supportive and Transitional Housing facilities are allowed with only those restrictions that apply to similar residential uses. - (2) Multi-family Housing.
-Development projects containing up to 60 units in size are principally permitted uses.
+Ddevelopment projects containings up to 60 units in size are principally permitted uses.
 Residential uses shall incorporate sound attenuation space planning designs and construction materials and methods such that noise from nearby commercial activities do not unduly disturb occupants of new dwelling units.
 Residential development exceeding 60 units will be considered with a Special Use Permit if it can be demonstrated that such a development includes a mixture of unit types (e.g., variety of unit sizes) that will be attractive to a wide range of potential residents.
 Single-Room Occupancy projects require approval of an AUP and are subject to 24.12.1000 et seq.
-Single-Room Occupancy projects exceeding 60 units require approval of City Council.
 For properties east of Front Street between Soquel Avenue and Laurel Street, housing is a priority use and shall be at least 60% of the total floor area of the project.
 This requirement does not apply to properties within 75 feet of Laurel Street or Soquel Avenue.

-- (3) Eating and Drinking Establishments.
+- (3) Restaurants/Eating and Drinking Establishments.
+Service of alcoholic beverages must be clearly ancillary to food service and must meet the provisions Part 12 of the Zoning Ordinance (for High Risk or Low Risk Alcohol Outlets).
 All uses within this category shall be subject to City and State alcohol regulations.
-When applicable, all fast food and/or beverage establishments (defined in the Zoning Ordinance) shall be conducted in accordance with the previously described "good neighbor operating procedures" previously described in section 3.f. of the Ground Floor Uses.
-Eating and drinking establishments are encouraged on the Riverwalk level to publicly activate the Riverwalk and connections to the Riverwalk and east/west publicly accessible spaces in the Pacific Avenue Retail District.
+When applicable, all fast food and/or beverage establishments (defined in Section 24.22.661 of the Zoning Ordinance) shall be conducted in accordance with the previously described "good neighbor operating procedures-" previously described in section 3.f. of the Ground Floor Uses.
+Eating and drinking establishments are encouraged on the Front Street Riverwalk level to publicly activate the Riverwalk and connections to the Riverwalk and east/west publicly accessible spaces in the Pacific Avenue Retail District.
 Outdoor rooftop dining is allowed when associated with an upper level restaurant/eating and drinking establishment. - (4) Hotels/Motels.
-These uses are allowed as principally permitted uses along the east side of Front Street within 75 feet of Soquel Avenue or Laurel Street. - (5) Instructional Services Schools, Business and Technical.
-Schools and studios for arts and crafts, photography, music and dance provided that such establishments are compatible with nearby residential uses. - (6) Breweries, Distilleries and Wineries.
-These manufacturing uses are allowed in these districts only when they contain at least 25% of floor area devoted to retail and/or tasting of the product manufactured on the premises. - (7) Nightclubs, Establishments Providing Live Entertainment.
+These uses are allowed as principally permitted uses along the east side of Front Street within 75 feet from of Soquel Avenue or Laurel Street. - (5) Instructional Services Schools, Business and Technical.
+Schools and studios for arts and crafts, photography, music and dance provided that such establishments are compatible with nearby residential uses. - (6) Nightclubs, Establishments Providing Live Entertainment.
 These uses with stage/performance areas greater than 80 square feet or permitting dancing, and establishments serving alcoholic beverages not ancillary to food service, are subject to the following operating conditions: - a.
-Acoustical studies indicating that such uses can achieve the City's existing noise abatement standards; - b.
+Acoustical studies indicating that such uses can achieve the City's existing noise abatement standards: - b.
 The provisions Part 12 of the Zoning Ordinance (for High Risk or Low Risk Alcohol Outlets) are met; - c.
-All such establishments are conducted in accordance with the previously described "good neighbor operating procedures"; and - d.
-Such establishments are compatible with nearby residential uses. - (8) Medical Centers/Clinics and Professional Offices.
+All such establishments are conducted in accordance with the previously described "good neighbor operating procedures"; and - a.d.
+Such establishments are compatible with nearby residential uses. - (7) Medical Centers/Clinics and Professional Offices.
 Professional, editorial, real estate, insurance and other general business offices including space for non-profit organizations; medical and dental offices; and medical, optical and dental clinics will be considered for upper levels subject to the following criteria.
-These uses must be compatible with existing and planned ground-level and upper-level permitted uses.
+These uses: - a.
+Mmust be compatible with existing and planned ground-level and upper-level permitted uses.